Last updated: February 6, 2026

 2. Entry signal: A long position is triggered when the Supertrend indicator on the chart changes from red to green.

-3. Exit signal (Trailing Stop): You should remain in the trade as long as the green Supertrend continues to display.
+3. Exit signal (Trailing Stop): Traders should remain in the trade as long as the green Supertrend continues to display.
 An exit is triggered only after a candle closes beneath the indicator, which will cause it to turn crimson.

 8.2.
 Strategy 2: The Supertrend breakout confirmation